acdh-oeaw/VELD_spec/README.md

       wikipedia_dump_url: https://dumps.wikimedia.org/dewiki/latest/dewiki-latest-pages-articles.xml.bz2
 ```

-Besides being used for settings, environment variables are also used to define file names (note that
+Besides being used for config, environment variables are also used to define file names (note that
 file-based input and output differentiates between folders (defined via volumes) and files
 (defined via environment variables) due to docker constraints).
 In the following example in the
 second code veld there is such an output defined.